 Trowbridge Village is a vibrant, new mixed-use urban village near the Michigan State University campus, offering dynamic new places to live, shop and dine.
 This project consists of a nearly 47,000 square foot existing retail center which has undergone extensive renovations, as well as a new 4-story mixed-use building offering 1st floor retail totaling approximately 13,000 square feet and 3 floors of luxury apartments.
+Immediately available space includes 1,025 square feet at 970 Trowbridge and 2,177 square feet at 930 Trowbridge.
+Up to 4,354 square feet of end-cap new build-to-suit space is available at 1030 Trowbridge.

 JOIN FRESH THYME FARMERS MARKET by calling (517) 703-2103 to reserve your space TODAY!